-In an interview on Inside the Actor's Studio, Robert Downey Jr. said that while preparing for the movie he watched all of Charlie Chaplin's movies.
-When asked what how he felt about them he said, "They scared the hell out of me."
+In an interview on Inside the Actors Studio (1994), Robert Downey, Jr. said that while preparing for the movie, he watched all of Charles Chaplin's movies.
+When asked what how he felt about them, he said, "They scared the hell out of me."

-During the scene when Chaplin is at work on Shoulder Arms (1918) he asks his cameraman Roland Totheroh how the light is.
-Totheroh (and the rest of the crew) replies 'better down at Barney's bar'.
-This was the signal for production to end for the day - the 'light' Chaplin was referring to was the light beer served at Barney Oldfield's bar, which was the favourite drink and hangout for the crew after filming.
+During the scene when Charles Chaplin is at work on Shoulder Arms (1918), he asks his cameraman, Roland Totheroh, how the light is.
+Totheroh (and the rest of the crew) replies, "Better down at Barney's bar."
+This was the signal for production to end for the day, the "light," to which Chaplin was referring, was the light beer served at Barney Oldfield's bar, which was the favorite drink and hangout for the crew after filming.

-Kevin Kline was originally considered by Richard Attenborough to play Chaplin.
+Kevin Kline was originally considered by the director Richard Attenborough to play Charles Chaplin.
 Kline originally turned down the role of Douglas Fairbanks because his child had just been born.
 Attenborough agreed to delay the shooting of Kline's scenes for a month.

-Director Richard Attenborough turned down many film roles because of obligations to the pictures he had directed.
+The director Richard Attenborough turned down many film roles because of obligations to the pictures he had directed.
 Due to the post-production and promotion of this film, he almost had to do so again when Steven Spielberg offered him the role of John Hammond in Jurassic Park (1993).
-However, unlike many other film directors, Spielberg offered to move his production schedule to accommodate Attenborough.
+However, Spielberg offered to move his production schedule to accommodate Attenborough.

-Bryan Forbes's discarded script had a different beginning and focused on some darker elements of Chaplin's life and personality.
-Although his script was not used, the WGA ruled that Forbes got writing credit because much of the film's framework was derived from his script.
+Bryan Forbes' discarded script had a different beginning and focused on some darker elements of Charles Chaplin's life and personality.
+Although his script was not used, the WGA ruled that Forbes received writing credit because much of the film's framework was derived from his script.

-Although Roland Totheroh is depicted in this film to have worked with Chaplin at Keystone in 1914, it was not until a year later that the two began their working relationship that was to last 37 years from 1915 until Chaplin was exiled from the United States in 1952.
+Although Roland Totheroh is depicted in the film to have worked with Charles Chaplin at Keystone in 1914, it was not until a year later that the two began their working relationship that was to last thirty-seven years, from 1915, until Chaplin was exiled from the United States in 1952.